 Two master indexes provide indexing information for the Cisco IOS software documentation set: an index for the configuration guides and an index for the command references.
-In addition, individual books contain a book-specific index.
+In addition, each book has its own index.

-Note The most up-to-date Cisco IOS documentation can be found on the latest Documentation on the Web (CCO) and CD-ROM.
-These electronic documents contain updates and modifications made after the paper documents were printed.
-See the "Online Navigation for Cisco IOS Software Documentation" section for more details.
+Note The most up-to-date Cisco IOS documentation can be found on the Web on Cisco Connection Online and on the Documentation CD-ROM.
+The electronic documents found there contain updates and modifications made after the paper documents were printed.
+See the section "Online Navigation for Cisco IOS Software Documentation" for more details.